|History of the Campuses and Buildings of the University of Rochester|

 |United States Hotel||Prince Street Campus||Eastman School of Music||Medical Center||River Campus||Mid-Campus||South Campus||Mt.
 Hope Campus||Graduate, Family and Veteran Housing||Central Utilities||Other Off-Site Buildings|

 | Enrollment | Tuition | History of Campus Technology | History of the Department of History |

-The Eastman School of Music in October 1921.
+The Eastman School of Music was donated to the University by George Eastman and opened in October 1921.

 The University of Rochester School of Medicine and Dentistry opened in 1925 and Strong Memorial Hospital opened in 1926.
 The University bought the adjacent Rochester Municipal Hospital in 1963.